-This post is taken from a discussion given at The Last Stand Neighborhood Forum on Transportation and Affordable Housing on June 9, 2016 at 6:00 p.m. at the Eco-Discovery Center in Key West, FL.
+This post is derived from a discussion given at The Last Stand Neighborhood Forum on Transportation and Affordable Housing on June 9, 2016 at 6:00 p.m. at the Eco-Discovery Center in Key West, FL and has been updated with additional information over the last year.
 A snippet of video from the event is here .

 Cities small and large across North America want to get more people biking, walking and using public transit instead of driving alone.
 Why?
 Because people-friendly, walk-bike-transit places spur economic development and make cities more green, healthy and happy too.

 Streets and sidewalks take up 25-50% of a typical North American city’s land.
 This is a huge community asset.
 If you use this asset to speed cars around you get one kind of place.
 If you use this asset to prioritize people instead of cars you get another.

 What are some of the ideas that make up a people first approach?
 What tools are useful for cities in using this great asset better?
 Research shows there’s no one single magic bullet that’s going to fix traffic and parking congestion in a city’s downtown.
 Rather, it takes a multi-pronged, holistic approach.
 Here’s 10 Tools that any city may consider doing to increase biking, walking and transit use and decrease traffic and parking congestion:

 If you need to build a garage for visitors, build it, and keep the congestion off the streets.
 Build it outside of your downtown district though.
 No need to bring more cars inside an already small, tight and congested area.